NERV Cloning Division proudly presents...note

 - Ruri Hoshino of Martian Successor Nadesico.
 Blue-grey hair, yellow eyes, odd origins, very stoic.

-- Machiro from Sakurasou no Pet na Kanojo is an odd girl, with virtually No Social Skills, doesn't understand the concept of emotions too well and has red eyes.
+- Mashiro from Sakurasou no Pet na Kanojo is an odd girl, with virtually No Social Skills, doesn't understand the concept of emotions too well and has very light blond hair, a really fair skin and reddish eyes.
 Although, her behaviour is usually taken to be the effect of an Ambiguous Disorder.

 - Code Geass: